Observable. Measurable. Improvable over time.

 You're not missing the plan.

-You're missing the structure behind it.
+You're missing the structure under it.

-Value can be created.
+Wealth can be created.

-Value can be transferred.
+Wealth can be transferred.

-Continuity determines whether it holds.
+Family continuity determines whether it holds.

 Wealth is moving across generations at increasing scale.